asmeta/mdbook2/src/01-structure-of-an-asm.md

 # Structure of an ASMETA model

 An ASMETA model is structured into four sections: a header, a body, a main rule, and an initialization.
-The schema below shows the concrete notation for each section.

-Here is an example of a simple counter from 0 to 60.
-When it reaches 60, it is reset to 0.
+This example defines a simple ASMETA model of a counter that ranges from 0 to 60.

 ```asmeta
 asm counter